Ezamey/Data_preprocessing_NYC_MotorVehicleCrashes/README.md

 ## How to use it :

 ### 1.Classic :
 If you want a vague idea of the data you will get after the preprocessing part.
-Just run the main.py file.
-In the terminal, the differents steps will be displayed and a __final.csv__ file will be created in the root directory. this __final.csv__ file is the result of the preprocessing  of a __100.000 lines__ datasets.
+Just run the __main.py__ file.
+In the terminal, the differents steps will be displayed and a __final.csv__ file will be created in the root directory.
+This __final.csv__ file is the result of the preprocessing  of a __100.000 lines__ dataset.

 ```python
 py main.py
 ```

-If you  want to preprocess the whole dataset.
+If you  want to preprocess the whole dataset().
 Run the same command with an argument.
 This argument will be the name of your futur __.csv__ file.
-Be aware that  this dataset  is quite heavy.
+Be aware that  this dataset  is quite heavy _(1,738,137 lines)_

 ```python
 py main.py biggy #will create a biggy.csv file in the root directory